raytiley/raytiley.github.com/_posts/2016-02-09-ember-onerror-troll.markdown

 ## The Symptoms

 I've recently started working on a different project at my company.
 It is an Ember app that was started after the project I normally work on (If you wanna here the full story come here me talk at [EmberConf](http://emberconf.com/speakers.html#ray-tiley)).
-Recently me and some of the other members of my team have noticed a random test failure.
+Recently, some of the my team members and I have noticed a random test failure.
 Once it starts failing it continues to fail, even after refreshing the browser.
 Looking at the test more closely we all realize that the test is obviously broken and so we fix it and move on.
 We currently have three different topic branches with this random test fixed.
 The really weird part is this test never fails on our Continuous Integration server.

 Finally this phantom failure bugged me enough that I decided to dig in.
 Poking around for a bit I was finally able to find a repeatable pattern, but I still didn't understand WTF was going on.